 Taking into consideration the above assessment, that the decision is of a low degree of significance, officers are of the opinion that no further engagement is required prior to Council making a decision.

-Direct communication has been/will be carried out with affected parties/key stakeholders but no wider communication is considered necessary.
-The owners of 7 and 9 Taniwha Street are currently being advised of the proposed changes.
+Direct communication will be carried out with affected parties but no wider communication is considered necessary.